kkots/ggxrd_hitbox_overlay_2211/README.md

 `zlib` is a compression library needed for libpng.
 Unlike libpng, it *is* included as a git submodule here.
 Please also refrain from modifying it.

-The dependency projects are better described in *Development dependencies*.
+The dependency projects are better described in [Development dependencies](#development-dependencies).

 ## Development dependencies